mwaskom/lyman/doc/index.rst

 Lyman: an fMRI Analysis Ecosystem
 =================================

-Lyman is a high-level ecosystem for analyzing neuroimaging data.
+Lyman is a high-level ecosystem for analyzing neuroimaging data using open-source software.
 It aims to support an analysis workflow that is powerful, flexible, and reproducible, while automating as much of the processing as possible.
-Aiming for as much openness as possible, lyman uses only free and open source software.

 Lyman is broadly divided into two sets of tools.
 There is a command-line based interface to a set of pipelines, where FSL, Freesurfer, and Python-based tools